jamjamjam888/test/README.md

 ============================================================

 # What is MQTT?
-  MQTT means Message Queue Telemetry Transport.
+  MQTT means ```Message Queue Telemetry Transport```.
-  MQTT the standard communication protocol for IoT communications.
+  MQTT is the standard communication protocol for IoT communications.
   The underlying network protocol for the Internet is TCP/IP, and Message Queue Telemetry Transport (MQTT), which was created based on the TCP/IP stack.

 ## Ref
 [MQTT の基本知識[IBM]](https://www.ibm.com/developerworks/jp/iot/library/iot-mqtt-why-good-for-iot/index.html)